icopy-site/awesome/docs/awesome/awesome-cl.md

 * [cl-supercollider](https://github.com/byulparan/cl-collider) - A
 [SuperCollider](http://supercollider.github.io/) client for CommonLisp.
 With a [tutorial](https://github.com/defaultxr/cl-collider-tutorial) and [live coding demos](https://www.youtube.com/watch?v=xzTH_ZqaFKI).
 Public domain.
 * [csound](https://github.com/csound/csound) - A sound and music computing system.
 Includes CFFI and FFI interfaces for Common Lisp.
 * [CLM](https://ccrma.stanford.edu/software/clm/) - Common Lisp Music is a music synthesis and signal processing package in the Music V family.
-It provides much the same functionality as Stk, Csound, SuperCollider, PD, CMix, cmusic, and Arctic — a collection of functions that create and manipulate sounds, aimed primarily at composers (https://github.com/CodyReichert/awesome-cl/blob/master/in CLM's case anyway).
+It provides much the same functionality as Stk, Csound, SuperCollider, PD, CMix, cmusic, and Arctic — a collection of functions that create and manipulate sounds, aimed primarily at composers (in CLM's case anyway).
 * [cl-patterns](https://github.com/defaultxr/cl-patterns) - a system for composing music via Lisp code, heavily inspired by SuperCollider’s patterns system, with aims to implement much of it, but in a more robust, expressive, consistent, reflective, and lispy way.
 * [cl-openal](https://github.com/zkat/cl-openal) - bindings for the OpenAL audio library.
 Public domain.
 * [Common Music](https://github.com/ormf/cm) - the repository of an
-ancient version of Common Music (https://github.com/CodyReichert/awesome-cl/blob/master/version 2.12.0), the presumably last version which ran on Common Lisp dating from around 2007-09, before work on Common Music shifted to (https://github.com/CodyReichert/awesome-cl/blob/master/scheme-based) cm3.
+ancient version of Common Music (version 2.12.0), the presumably last version which ran on Common Lisp dating from around 2007-09, before work on Common Music shifted to (scheme-based) cm3.
 * [cm-incudine](https://github.com/ormf/cm-incudine) - extends Common Music 2 with realtime capabilities.
 GPL2.
 * [Mégra](https://github.com/the-drunk-coder/megra) - A mini-language to make music with variable-order markov chains and some other stochastic shenanigans.
 [GPL3][2].
-* [Music](https://github.com/MegaLoler/Music) - A framework for musical expression in Lisp with a focus on music theory (https://github.com/CodyReichert/awesome-cl/blob/master/built from scratch, unrelated to Common Music).
+* [Music](https://github.com/MegaLoler/Music) - A framework for musical expression in Lisp with a focus on music theory (built from scratch, unrelated to Common Music).
-* [rq](https://github.com/openmusic-project/RQ) - A library for rhythm transcription in OpenMusic (https://github.com/CodyReichert/awesome-cl/blob/master/version 6.10 and later). [demo video](https://www.youtube.com/watch?v=XVEllB0TtVs).
+* [rq](https://github.com/openmusic-project/RQ) - A library for rhythm transcription in OpenMusic (version 6.10 and later). [demo video](https://www.youtube.com/watch?v=XVEllB0TtVs).
 [GPL3][2].
 * [scheduler](https://github.com/byulparan/scheduler) - The time based musical event scheduler for Common Lisp.
 [Apache2.0][51].
 * [mixalot](https://github.com/ahefner/mixalot) - Loosely-coupled collection of audio libraries for mp3, ogg vorbis, flac.
 Used for the [Shuffletron music player](https://github.com/ahefner/shuffletron).
 * [osc](https://github.com/zzkt/osc) - an implementation of the Open Sound Protocol.
 [LGPL2.1][11].